Program overview

 Program Structure

-The Business Administration: Accounting program is structured to be completed within two academic years of full-time study.
-The program includes a variety of learning experiences and opportunities for practical application.
+The Business Administration: Accounting program is designed to be completed within two academic years of full-time study.
+This program offers a comprehensive curriculum that prepares students for various roles in the accounting field.
 Key features of the program structure include:

-• Work practicum to gain hands-on experience in the field.
+• Work practicum to gain real-world experience

-• Elective options such as Income Tax and Payroll.
+• Elective options such as Income Tax and Payroll

-• Transfer credits available towards the Chartered Professional Accountants (CPA) Professional Education Program.
+• Transfer credits available towards the Chartered Professional Accountants (CPA) Professional Education Program

 Featured Experiences